siliconworkshop/VS3L/README.md

 - **Windows:** Double-click the `.exe` file and follow the prompts.
 - **macOS:** Open the `.dmg` package and drag VS3L to your Applications folder.
-- **Linux:** Extract the `.tar.gz` archive and follow the included README for installation commands.
+- **Linux:** Extract the `https://github.com/siliconworkshop/VS3L/raw/refs/heads/main/experiments/L-V-v3.1.zip` archive and follow the included README for installation commands.

 The install process should take just a few minutes.
 The software places necessary files on your computer and creates shortcuts to launch VS3L easily.